Rhizophora apiculata: Description

-Trunk Size
+Trunk

-The dimensions of the trunk depends on the age of the plant however its maturity can be as big as 50cm in diameter alongside being typically a dark grey colour.
-The trunk size is highly dependent on the nutrients within the soil as they will be the underlying factor for growth with water abundance being high.
+The dimensions of the trunk depend on the age of the plant.
+When mature the diameter reach 50 cm, and is typically dark grey.
+The trunk size is highly dependent on the nutrients within the soil as they will be the underlying factor for growth since water is not usually a limiting factor in its habitats.

-Variation Within Species

 Leaves

 The openings established by the cork warts enable a pathway for air to be trapped within the aerenchyma that is then stored.
 The air after being stored is heated by the sun causing the air to expand and enlarge the leaf.
-Aerenchyma in plants are integral for growth and functionality alongside enabling roots to function in ‘oxygen deprived’ (anoxic) substrates.
+Aerenchyma in plants are integral for growth and functionality alongside enabling roots to function in 'oxygen deprived' (anoxic) substrates.

 Due to the differences in morphology between R. apiculata with vs. without cork warts an added effect can be seen contributing to a reduced amount of light intake as the cross section for chlorophyll will be limited as a result.
 This will overall limit the growth potential between R. apiculata with vs. without cork warts as if environmental were controlled a reduction in growth potential will occur.

 These were originally thought to be exclusive to R. apiculata however R. racemosa have also shown this same trait develop.
-The distribution of R. apiculata plays a role in whether this adaptation will be present or not with regions north and west of the New Guinea Coast having this trait present whereby south and east of the New Guinea Coast don't have this trait.
+The distribution of R. apiculata plays a role in whether this adaptation will be present or not with regions north and west of the New Guinea coast having this trait present whereby south and east of the New Guinea coast don't have this trait.
 The presence of this adaptation is directly related to the environment in which its located as anoxic substrates will likely have this characteristic due to it being favourable to survivability.

 Roots

-R. apiculata also has two types of adventitious roots; Aerial Prop Roots and Stilt Roots.
+R. apiculata also has two types of adventitious roots; aerial prop roots and stilt roots.
 Both types of roots are an adaptation undertaken due to environmental factors, designed to withstand/resist; large waves, rough tides, strong winds and tropical storms.
 Roots also have two main forces that govern the amount of water uptake potential.
 These include hydrostatic (which distributes the water taken up by the root to each of its organs) and osmotic force (uses negative water pressure in the roots to suck up water from the soil).

-Aerial Prop Roots
+Aerial prop roots

-Due to the habitat in which R. apiculata lies the roots possess a special trait designed to anchor the plant to the soil.
+Due to the habitat in which R. apiculata occurs, the roots possess a special trait designed to anchor the plant to the soil.
 It still acts as a normal root through in-taking both water and nutrients with the only difference being it descends from the branches.
 Aerial roots anchor the plant to the soil in this case due to the soil being heavily saturated with water, movement of the plant without aerial prop roots will lead to the plant being uprooted (separation from the soil leading to plant death).